cspiregaming/documents/officer-interest-period-2026.md

 • Not currently under disciplinary action

 📝 **How to apply**
-Submit your interest to [SECRETARY NAME/HANDLE] by email or via [FORM LINK] before the survey closes on **Saturday, Oct 31**.
+Submit your interest to Micah Smith by email or via https://dyno.gg/form/1cf4f522 before the survey closes on **Saturday, Oct 31**.

 🗳️ **What happens next**